jgaffuri/OriMap/docs/howtoactlidar/README.md

 \# batch process input file folder lazfolder=../in/noumerleen/
 ```
-(If you know how many processors your PC has, you can specify it in the `processes=3` parameter.
+(If you know how many processors your PC has, you can specify it in the `processes=XXX` parameter.
 This will allow a parallel and thus faster computation)

 - Save and launch the program by doulbe clicking on: *pullauta.exe*.
 This may take several hours to complete depending on the number and size of the *\*.laz* files to process and the power of the PC.
 You can follow the process progress by looking at the content of the *.../workspace/out/noumerleen/* folder where the output is progressively produced, tile after tile.